 Newsletter Sunday Synapse

-This FREE Newsletter talks about how to become a critical thinker which I refer to as intelligent thinking.
+This FREE Newsletter talks about how to become a critical thinker or intelligent thinker.
+It is a balance between emotional intelligence and rational thinking.

-We all have the capacity to be better thinkers.
-Dysfunctional thinking practices are the cause for most of our bad decisions.
+We all can be better thinkers.
+Dysfunctional thinking practices are the cause of most of our bad decisions.

-The reasons behind why you think a certain way are unique to the power you have now to fix your problematic view of the world.
+The reasons behind why you think a certain way is unique to the power you have now to approach the way you both view and engage with the world.

 Scroll down for past Newsletters!